Georgia Sports Betting: Legal Daily Fantasy Sports Options Available

 Taxable winnings

-Georgians are currently taxed 5.75% on all gambling winnings over $5,000.
-An additional 24% is earmarked for the federal government.
-We anticipate sports bet winnings will be taxed at the same rate.
+Georgians are currently taxed 5.75% on all gambling winnings over $5,000, with an additional 24% earmarked for the federal government.

 Georgia was previously sandwiched between two states that offered legal mobile sports betting.
 Online Tennessee sports betting went live late in November 2020, while legal Florida sports betting launched unexpectedly after local Seminole Tribe approved Hard Rock Bet a year later.